openstack/grenade/README.rst

 between releases.
 It uses DevStack to perform an initial OpenStack install and as a reference for the final configuration.
-Currently Grenade can upgrade Keystone, Glance, Nova, Neutron, Cinder, Swift, Ceilometer, and Ironic in their default DevStack configurations.
+Currently Grenade can upgrade Keystone, Glance, Nova, Neutron, Cinder, Swift, and Ceilometer in their default DevStack configurations.

 Goals
 =====